 Of old those who were the best rulers of old had subtle wisdom and depth of understanding,

-A large part of the rest of the chapter goes on to describe them arbitrarily, it says.
+A large part of the rest of that chapter goes on to describe them arbitrarily, it says.

 From among the wealth of constructs about self-realizers and similar ones it stands out that many names are used to describe the Unnamable.
 Further, many of the said marks of the "arrivers" - Godmen and so on - differ, and not all of them can be correct, for example when one text says the Buddha has no marks, and other texts say he has thirty-two marks or signs.
 Maslow's limited characteristics of self-actualizers is rather instructive and in part entertaining in that hovering, historical-philosophical light.